FStarLang/FStar/doc/book/part1/part1_prop_assertions.rst

 Quantifiers
 ...........

-A universal quantifer is constructed using the ``forall`` keyword.
+A universal quantifier is constructed using the ``forall`` keyword.
 Its syntax has the following shape.

 .. code-block:: fstar